aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.8.rst

        4: if (
     -->5:     var start := begin < end
                   ^
-       6:    ):
+       6:    )

     It looks like you were trying to declare that `start` was a variable using the word `var`.
-    If you remove `var`, you will have a valid Python statement.
+    However, even if you remove `var`, there would still be some some syntax errors.